 The KitchenAid K400 is better than the KitchenAid K150.
 The K400 makes a smoother blend with fibrous ingredients like kale and more uniform crushed ice.
 It has a bigger capacity, a better build quality, and a few automatic blending programs.
 On the other hand, the K150 is quieter and more compact.

-The Vitamix 5200 is a better overall full-size blender than the KitchenAid K150.
-The Vitamix feels better built and has a better overall performance.
+The Vitamix 5200 is a better full-size blender overall than the KitchenAid K150.
+It feels better built and performs better overall.
 Its main jar has a bigger capacity and comes with a tamper.
 On the other hand, the KitchenAid is a lighter and more compact blender.

 The Vitamix Explorian E310 is better than the KitchenAid K150.
 The Vitamix makes a smoother blend with fibrous ingredients, is better for crushing ice, and is better suited for tough tasks like making nut butter.
 It has more speed settings and is easier to clean by hand.
 On the other hand, the KitchenAid blender is smaller and quieter.